Confidence interval lines in shape plots

 To plot short confidence widths a different colour, set the

-argument of shape_plot()
+height argument of shape_plot() (this will

 also fix the height of the plot).